The following two links are to material that may help you if you need them.

 “We didn’t need your Gypsy carnival dance show to learn that, Ghetsis.”
 This was the man from the science lab overseeing Project J, who now wore his mask to hide his scarred face.
 He was sitting at the seat numbered ‘8.’

-“Watch it, Jeunes,” reproached the number-four executive, a woman whose nearly-full head and shoulder armor left her slightly-aged-looking nose and mouth areas as the only indications of her gender.
+“Watch it, Jeunes,” reproached the number-four executive, a woman whose nearly-full head and shoulder armor left her slightly-aged-looking nose and mouth areas as the only indications of her gender aside from her voice.
 “There is no need for such pettiness between members of the Sacred Helix.
 You have all been chosen for a reason.”